 A Stars Align Bodywork session is rooted in the understanding that your body’s sense of safety and ease is top priority.
-My sessions prioritize a person’s physical and emotional safety over any musculoskeletal release.
+My sessions prioritize your physical and emotional safety over any musculoskeletal release.
 I utilize consistent communication, informed-consent, and trauma-informed techniques to bring the nervous system to a place of safety and relaxation.
-This allows for a deeper integration of any musculo-sekeletal release.
+This allows for a deeper integration of any musculo-sekeletal work.

 On the surface, someone might not be able to tell that a Stars Align session is trauma-informed.
 My techniques, rooted in Deep Tissue and Swedish massage, help to unwind holding patterns and release tension.W

 What makes a Stars Align session unique is the possibility for clients to be in more control over their session, in order to promote a sense of safety.
 Clients can:

 - Keep all or any of their clothes on.

 - Remain in a face up position the entire time.

 - Stay in conversation with me the whole time.

 - Request a brighter, more well-lit space.

 - Dictate which areas of the body are okay to touch, and which are not.

 - Bring a close friend to stay near.